 Everyone knows that proper hydration is essential, but few know exactly why it is so essential.
-In truth, there are dozens if not hundreds of reasons to drink enough water.
+In truth, there are dozens, if not hundreds, of reasons to drink enough water.
 It supports health, metabolism, and so much more.
 And hydration is not just drinking water.
-Many foods contain water that can supplement hydration.
+In fact, many foods contain water that can aid hydration.

 The human body is made up of 60% water, and it runs through every part of the body in the form of blood, saliva, and even spinal fluid.
 Depending on where one looks, different amounts of water are recommended.
 Commonly, 64 ounces or eight 8-ounce glasses of water daily is the recommended amount.
-Fitness experts claim one should drink their body weight in ounces every day.
-Harvard Medical says that 30-50 ounces per day are enough to maintain proper health.
+Fitness experts claim that "one should drink their body weight in ounces every day."
+Harvard Medical says that "30-50 ounces per day are enough to maintain proper health."
+Start drinking!

 Children vary with the amount of water they should drink in a day.
-A good rule of thumb that is fairly easy to remember is that kids should drink an eight-ounce glass of water for every year of their age.
-Therefore, a two-year-old needs two glasses, a five-year-old needs five, and so on.
+A good rule of thumb, that is fairly easy to remember, is that kids should drink an eight-ounce glass of water for every year of their age.
+For example, a two-year-old needs two glasses, a five-year-old needs five, and so on.
 This amount is not affected by other things kids may drink in a day like milk or juice.
 Once they reach nine years of age, the adult rules of hydration apply.
 Of course, this can vary with a child’s development, so be sure to consult a doctor for a child’s specific needs.

 Water is essential for bodily function as it allows nerves and nervous tissue to work as it should.
 The brain requires a great deal of fluid to function, and the spine is surrounded by a specific fluid made up of mostly water.
 This fluid protects the brain and spine, facilitating the electrical signals that they send and receive.
 Hydration should not occur all at once though.
 It is best to spread it out throughout the day, avoiding chugging water at any one point.
 Drinking water throughout the day helps control hunger and cravings, filling the stomach with water so that the correct amount of food is eaten.